 Food was offered to the gods and the dead with great feasts being held.
 Guisers would dress up to scare off evil spirits.
 They would go from home to home gathering donations of food to offer up to the gods and dead, a ritual that was also followed in Scotland.

 The Great Fire Festival of Samhain

 Over 2,000 years ago in Ireland, there were four fire festivals to mark the turning of the seasons, Samhain being important as it was the start of the dark half.

 The beginning of Samhain was marked by the Great Fire Festival at the hill of Tlachtga (Hill of Ward).
 The hill was named after a powerful druidess called Tlachtga who died giving birth to triplets, she was the daughter of Mug Ruith the druid.

 The Great Fire Festival played an important role in the rituals of Samhain, it gave light and warmth for the dark days ahead.

-The druids of Ireland gathered around the Great Fire to offer sacrifice to all the gods. ll the fires in Ireland would be extinguished and people were forbidden to kindle fires except from this great fire.
-The fires would guide the path of friendly spirits and the people would wear masks and costumes to warn off any evil spirits that found their way from the other world.
+The druids of Ireland gathered around the Great Fire to offer sacrifice to all the gods.
+Other fires in Ireland would be extinguished and people were forbidden to kindle fires except for this great fire.
+The fires would guide the path of friendly spirits and the people would wear masks and costumes to ward off any evil spirits that found their way from the other world.

-The great fire on Tlachtga would’ve been visible from the hill of Tara which was the primary ceremonial centre of Ireland where the coronation seat for the High Kings was held.
+The great fire on Tlachtga would’ve been visible from the Hill of Tara which was the primary ceremonial center of Ireland where the coronation seat for the High Kings was held.
 The Feis of Tara would have been held at this time which lasted several days, 3 days before Samhain and 3 days after.
-This was a great gathering of people who honoured the dead, proclaimed laws, and festivities to entertain.
+This was a great gathering of people who honored the dead, proclaimed laws, and festivities to entertain.
 It was a time of truce, all feuds set aside and disputes were settled by the Ollamhs who were high ranking people in society.

 The Feast of the Dead